TritonDataCenter/manta-mreq/README.md

   mako-1.log mako-2.log`) and the command would figure out what each one was and incorporate the information, rather than requiring you to specify them in a particular order or having to specify what each one was.

+## Current status

+Currently, this can dump basic information about a Muskie request, but the output is still very much evolving.

+Next steps:
+- Fix the way we present relative latency for steps in the Muskie request handling pipeline.
+See the TODO where we invoke `timeline.add("client generated Date header"`.
+This may be a fair bit of work.
+  - Add the idea of nested timelines.
+  - Update the printout of the timeline as suggested.
+  - Also add the calculated total latency
+  - Consider adding the calculated latency-to-first-byte
+- See what else we should add to the output (e.g., response status code!)
+- Try with other types of requests:
+  - directory fetch (what I'm currently testing with)
+  - directory create
+  - object fetch and create
+    - will want to separate out latency-to-first-byte?
+- Consider filtering timeline events with elapsed time `>` 0 and `<1ms`
+- Lots of XXXs and TODOs